 |104 cubic feet||Passenger volume||102 cubic feet|

-The CX-5 enjoys several convincing improvements over the similarly-sized Toyota RAV4.
-Seeing very little in common, both SUVs were awarded Top Safety Pick from the Insurance Institute for Highway Safety.
-That is where their similarities end and the dominance of the CX-5 begins.
+The Mazda CX-5 enjoys several strong improvements over the similarly-sized Toyota RAV4.
+Both SUVs were awarded Top Safety Pick from the Insurance Institute for Highway Safety, but that is where their similarities end and the dominance of the Mazda CX-5 begins.
 In a class chosen for its all-weather handling, interior space, ground clearance and safety, the 2018 Mazda CX-5 bests the RAV4 in every meaningful metric.

 Finally, all of these improvements and the evocative design are not upgrades you’ll pay for over the woefully-bland RAV4.
 The 2018 Mazda CX-5 Sport comes in hundreds of dollars lower than Toyota’s base RAV4 LE and thousands of dollars lower in its highest trim Grand Touring than the RAV4’s similarly-featured Platinum.

 At Medlin Mazda, we’re proud to be able to offer the style and features with which Mazda imbues all of their cars and SUVs.
-Although the Toyota RAV4 is a great SUV, the 2018 CX-5 is just better in every category.
-For more information on the 2018 CX-5 or to schedule a test-drive, contact us today!
+Although the Toyota RAV4 is a fine SUV, the 2018 Mazda CX-5 is simply better in every way.

 For more information on the 2018 Mazda CX-5 or to schedule a test-drive, contact our Mazda dealership in Wilson today!